clo4/datapacks/nix/README.md

 }
 ```

+## `buildDataPack`

+This is a specialised wrapper around `mkDerivation` that will produce a datapack
+Zip file.

+The following files are automatically included in the Zip:

+- `data/`
+- `pack.mcmeta`
+- `pack.png`

+Because `pack.mcmeta` is a required file for datapacks, building will fail if
+this is not present.
+It is also used to infer the supported game version(s),
+which are used while building the pack (naming the output file).

+You can include additional files with the `include` attribute.
+See
+[Attributes](#attributes) below for all the possible customisations.

+### Attributes

 You can use this same structure to define multiple output packages.

 - `name` is a **string** which is the name of the data pack